nqhoan-axonivy/salesforce-connector/salesforce-connector-product/setup.md

 ### Variables

-In order to use this product you must configure multiple variables.

-Add the following block to your `config/variables.yaml` file of our main Business Project that will make use of this product:
+To use this product, you need to configure multiple variables.
+Please add the following block to the `config/variables.yaml` file of our main Business Project, which will make use of this product:

 ```
 @variables.yaml@
 ```

-Afterwards set the Consumer key, Consumer Secret, and App domain as shown in the Salesforce App setup below.
+Afterwards, set the Consumer Key, Consumer Secret, and App Domain as shown in the Salesforce App setup below.

 Example App domain: axonactive3-dev-ed.develop

 ### Salesforce App

-1. Create the Connected App so that can generate the Authentication information
+1. Create the Connected App to generate authentication information

 ![plot](/salesforce-connector-product/doc/img/sf-connected-app-01.png)